-Consequent to the nationwide lockdown announced with effect from 24th March, 2020, the Company suspended operations at its both plants and has resumed its operations after obtaining the necessary permissions from authorities.
-The Company evaluated that the business operations, liquidity position and cash flows will be certainly impacted, however the Company concluded that no material adjustments are required in the financial statements.
-In developing the assumptions relating to the possible future uncertainties in the global economic conditions due to the Covid-19, the Company used internal and external sources of information including economic forecasts and consensus estimates from market sources on the expected future demand of its products.
+Due to global pandemic of COVID-19, which has disrupted the supply chains and demand at large.
+The unprecedented slowdown has affected the revenue cycles of the company and the Company witnessed a degrowth in its revenue.
+During the year the Company prioritized the health and safety of its employees and with the end customer preferences changing, focused on adapting the new normal in COVID -19 era.
+The various initiatives taken by the company, achieved the objective of maintaining liquidity position, cash flows and maintaining the cost under control.
+During the year, the liquidity position of the company was improved and company was not required to make any material adjustment in the financial statements.
+With the continuation of pandemic, the Company is further evaluating the business operations and liquidity position and cash flows and concludes that no further material adjustments are required in the financial statements.
+In developing the assumptions relating to the possible future uncertainties in the global economic conditions due to the COVID -19, the Company used internal and external sources of information including economic forecasts and consensus estimates from market sources on the expected future demand of its products.
 The Company has performed analysis on the assumptions used and based on the current estimates expects the carrying amount of the assets will be recovered.
-The Company will continue to monitor the impact of Covid-19 and any material changes to the future economic conditions.
+The Company will continue to monitor the impact of COVID -19 and any material changes to the future economic conditions.